matthewcn56/matchmaker/README.md

 </div>

 ### Swipe your recommendations
-Once your friends have .
+Once your friends have recommended people to you.
 If both people "swipe right", a match is made!
 <div>
 <img src="https://cdn.discordapp.com/attachments/934346810644897853/934836636871720981/IMG_3955.PNG" width="200"/>
 </div>